How to Leverage Technology to Respond to the 2023 State of the Union

 An Alternative: Telephone Town Halls

 Do some of your constituents prefer telephone communication?
 Telephone town halls can humanize policy conversation through live discourse; they're an effective way to give constituents your take on a presidential address.
-If you’ve never held a Telephone Town Hall with us before, take a look at our comprehensive guide.
+If you’ve never held a Telephone Town Hall with Fireside before, take a look at our comprehensive guide.

 Ensure that your newsletter effectively informs your constituents by spending time on the details.
 Take a look at how Fireside makes the newsletter process easy with our state-of-the-art newsletter editor!